 Second, through WorldClimate, we are committing to achieving net-zero emissions by 2030, “operating green,” and extending our impact beyond Deloitte.
 Through WorldClimate, we will focus on four elements:

 “Mitigating the impacts of climate change is a monumental task.
 Yet, we know progress is possible if we act collectively,” says Renjen.
-“While it is essential that everyone – from governments to NGOs to individuals – act to protect our planet, we believe businesses, including Deloitte, can play a key role by addressing our own operations, innovating new solutions to old ways of doing business, and influencing and assisting others to act.”
+“While it is essential that everyone – from governments to NGOs to individuals – act to protect our planet, we believe businesses, including Deloitte, can play a key role by addressing our own operations, innovating new solutions to old ways of doing business and influencing and assisting others to act.”

 In FY2020, Deloitte expanded the reach and impact of WorldClass, our global societal impact initiative.
-Through WorldClass, our people are giving their time – now virtually in most cases – to help develop job skills, improve educational outcomes, and expand opportunities with the goal of reaching 50 million people worldwide by 2030.
+Through WorldClass, our people are giving their time – now virtually in most cases – to help develop job skills, improve educational outcomes and expand opportunities with the goal of reaching 50 million people worldwide by 2030.
 This year, we invested US$265 million in local communities around the world.
-Through WorldClass initiatives, we reached 7.1 million individuals in FY2020 for a total of 11.7 million since launching the program three years ago.
+Through WorldClass initiatives, we reached 7.1 million individuals in FY2020 for a total of 11.7 million since launching the programme three years ago.

 “At Deloitte, we’re committed to applying what we’ve learned—throughout our history and especially during the pandemic—to meet this moment and help our people, clients, and communities emerge from it even more resilient,” says Renjen.
-“We want to reimagine and create a better world—one where organizations are flexible and prepared for the next crisis; where people and technology bring out the best in each other; where alliances are built to solve problems; and where organizations are trusted.”
+“We want to reimagine and create a better world—one where organisations are flexible and prepared for the next crisis; where people and technology bring out the best in each other; where alliances are built to solve problems; and where organisations are trusted.”

 To learn more about Deloitte’s societal impact and FY2020 performance, please read our 2020 Global Impact Report.